benny-dreamly/Manuals/README.md

 These are all the manuals I have made for archipelago.
-The license applies to everything except for the dreamlandlock manual for the moment. (additionally it applies to the taylor swift/glass animals manual branches despite the lack of the license in those branches)